gstackio/gstack-bosh-environment/README.md

 *desired state* is also made of command-line arguments, GBE captures them in a meneangful way that avoids duplication.

-Consequently, GBE also provides you with simple compound commands that easy the interaction involved when managing the filecycle of your BOSH environment and its managed deployments.
+Consequently, GBE also provides you with simple compound commands that ease the interactions involved when managing the filecycle of your BOSH environment and its managed deployments.